FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

 Type           Symbol                       Description
 ============== =========================== ======================================================
-Brute Force    ``MessageBruteForce``           Access all messages Spatial 2D     ``MessageSpatial2D``            Access all messages within a radius in 2D Spatial 3D     ``MessageSpatial3D``            Access all messages within a radius in 3D Array 1D       ``MessageArray1D``              Directly access messages via a 1 dimensional array
+Brute Force    ``MessageBruteForce``           Access all messages Bucket         ``MessageBucket``               Access all messages with a specified integer key Spatial 2D     ``MessageSpatial2D``            Access all messages within a radius in 2D Spatial 3D     ``MessageSpatial3D``            Access all messages within a radius in 3D Array 1D       ``MessageArray1D``              Directly access messages via a 1 dimensional array